centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Centreon Broker

-##### New features

-- New performance counters have been added to the gRPC API in order to track the longest queries and statements.

 ##### Enhancements

 - On MariaDB, metrics are now inserted with a bulk prepared statement in data_bin table to improve performance.
+- New performance counters have been added to the gRPC API in order to track the longest queries and statements.

 ##### Bug fixes